Error bounds, facial residual functions and applications to the exponential cone: Introduction

 In Section~\ref{sec:exp_cone}, we use our new framework to fully describe error bounds for \eqref{eq:feas} with $\stdCone = \expCone$.
 This was previously a problem lacking a clear strategy, because all projections onto $\expCone$ are implicitly specified.
-However, having obviated the projection barrier, we successfully obtain all the necessary FRFs.
+However, having obviated the need to project onto $\expCone$, we successfully obtain all the necessary FRFs, partly because it is easier to project onto the \emph{proper faces} of $\expCone$ than to project onto $\expCone$ itself.
 Surprisingly, we discover that different collections of faces and exposing hyperplanes admit very different FRFs.
 In Section~\ref{sec:freas_2d}, we show that for the unique 2-dimensional face, any exponent in $\left(0,1\right)$ may be used to build a valid FRF, while the supremum over all the admissible exponents \textit{cannot} be.
-As a surprising consequence, the exponential cone is, in a sense, arbitrarily close to being amenable, but it is \textit{not} an amenable cone (Proposition~\ref{prop:exp_am}).
 Furthermore, a better FRF for the 2D face can be obtained if we go beyond H\"olderian error bounds and consider a so-called \emph{entropic error bound} which uses a modified Boltzmann-Shannon entropy function, see Theorem~\ref{thm:entropic}.
 The curious discoveries continue; for infinitely many 1-dimensional faces, the FRF, and the final error bound, feature exponent $1/2$.
-For the final outstanding 1-dimensional face, the FRF, and the final error bound, are Lipschitzian for all exposing hyperplanes except exactly one, for which \textit{no exponent} will suffice.
+For the final outstanding 1-dimensional exposed face, the FRF, and the final error bound, are Lipschitzian for all exposing hyperplanes except exactly one, for which \textit{no exponent} will suffice.
 However, for this exceptional case, our framework \textit{still} successfully finds an FRF, which is logarithmic in character (Corollary~\ref{col:1dfaces_infty}).
 Consequentially, the system consisting of $\{(0,0,1)\}^\perp$ and $\expCone$ possesses a kind of ``logarithmic error bound" (see Example~\ref{ex:non_hold}) instead of a H\"olderian error bound.
 In Theorems~\ref{thm:main_err} and \ref{theo:sane}, we give explicit error bounds by using our FRFs and the suite of tools we developed in Section~\ref{sec:frf}.
 We also show that the error bound given in Theorem~\ref{thm:main_err} is tight, see Remark~\ref{rem:opt}.